SudoDotDog/Brontosaurus/docs/vocabulary.md

 ### Token

--   Token is a generated string that shows user information and authenticate status.
+-   Token is a generated string that shows user information and authenticates status.
 -   For token structure, see [Token Structure](./document/token-structure.md).